soeaver/caffe-model/README.md

 # Caffe-model
 Caffe models (include classification, detection and segmentation) and deploy prototxt for resnet, resnext, inception_v3, inception_v4, inception_resnet, wider_resnet, densenet and other networks.

+## We recommend testing the caffe models with [py-RFCN-priv](https://github.com/soeaver/py-RFCN-priv)

 ## Disclaimer